ldionne/cppnow-2013-d2/4_d2/3_algorithm/3_lock_graph_with_threads.md

 <!SLIDE>
-now consider the previous graph with a false positive
+Now consider the previous graph with a false positive:

     @@@ cpp
         mutex A, B;